-Plummer Design offers not only great graphics but some fine car art as well.
-For automotive illustration its all in the details.
-Knowing what the difference is between a 1957 and 1958 Chevrolet is so important.
+I really enjoy creating great graphics...and also some fine car art as well.
+For automotive illustration its all in the details, like knowing what the difference is between a 1957 and 1958 Chevrolet is (so important).
 Then to create a design that appeals to a wide range of Chevrolet buffs, which is not hard to do.
 Thus is the task of delivering a piece of automotive artwork.

 The samples here show details from completed projects. *Spoiler alert - My first love as a young boy was drawing cool cars.

 It always starts with a sketch (great illustration has to start somewhere).
 A sketch conveys what the customer desires and how I am interpreting it.
 Then once down on paper, it is straight into building the illustration as vector artwork.

 Every artist has a path to completing the piece.
 As for me the preference is to build my designs as mechanical pieces - that is to build the color separations as the art is developed.
 This method saves time later when running films.

 THIS PAGE - Shine and Show